Viktor Giacobbo: Characters played

-Debbie wears a waterproof red coat, is uneducated and naive.
+Debbie wears a waterproof red coat, and is uneducated and naive.
 She doesn't even recognize Hitler, when finding him in an archive's cupboard.
 Hitler makes his gestures and rantings, but Mötteli just asks, who this man "with the little moustache" was.

 In a certain sketch, Debbie's boyfriend is introduced as a trucker called Küde (Mike Müller), who plans to blacken the traffic ministre with Debbie like Monica Lewinsky with Bill Clinton.

 Disguised as Debbie Mötteli, Giacobbo moderated a programme of Viktors Spätprogramm, in which he interviewed Gunvor and Nella Martinetti.